 We live in Florida.
 Everybody has a screened patio out back (We call them

-lanai's down here).
-Why not billet your hydroponic garden out on your porch
+lanai’s down here).
+Why not try outdoor hydroponics and billet your garden out on the porch

 during the milder months?
 We do.
 Take advantage of all that free sun and mild

 Here in Florida, the winters are perfect for a hydroponic patio garden.
 The

 nights are cool (50-60) and the days are mild (65-75).
 Right now, (December) we